 Zoos and Dangerous and Wild Animals will continue to be licensed under existing legislation.

-Should you have information of an unlicensed breeder please contact Environmental Health.
+Should you have information of an unlicensed breeder please contact Public Health and Regulation.

 Adur & Worthing Councils,